-Theorem 1.1 (strong testability in the VDF models and one-sided error): If a graph property is strongly testable in the VDF version of the dense graph model (resp., bounded-degree graph model), then it is strongly testable with one-sided error in the same model.
-Furthermore, in the case of the dense graph model (resp., bounded-degree graph model), the query complexity of VDF testing with one-sided error.
+Theorem 1.1 (strong testability in the VDF models implies one-sided error testability): If a graph property is strongly testable in the VDF version of the dense graph model (resp., bounded-degree graph model), then it is strongly testable with one-sided error in the same model.
+Furthermore, in the case of the dense graph model (resp., bounded-degree graph model), the query complexity of VDF testing with one-sided error is at most polynomial (resp., exponential) in the complexity of VDF testing with two-sided error.

 Since the standard testing models (for dense and bounded-degree graphs) are (essentially) special cases of the VDF models, it follows that only graph properties that are strongly testable with one-sided error in the standard model are strongly testable in the corresponding VDF model.
-A natural question is whether the neccesary condition for strong testability in the VDF models is a sufficient one.
+A natural question is whether the necessary condition for strong testability in the VDF models is a sufficient one.
 We show that this is not the case.